europ/atacac/README.md

 ### Contribution

-Feel free to open an [issue](https://github.com/europ/atacac/issues) or a [change request](https://github.com/europ/atacac/pulls) in this repository in case of a bug, problem, request for enhancement, feature idea, suggestion, etc.
+Feel free to open an [issue](https://github.com/europ/atacac/issues) or a [change request](https://github.com/europ/atacac/pulls) in this repository in case of a bug, problem, request for enhancement, feature idea, suggestion, etc. If you wish to create a change request, please make sure that `tox` command will pass successfully.